Houston Area at a Glance

 What scanner do I need for Houston area agencies?

 Houston area agencies use P25 Phase I and Phase II digital systems.
-You'll need a digital scanner capable of P25 decoding, such as the Uniden SDS100, SDS200, Whistler TRX-1, or TRX-2.
-Online feeds on Broadcastify also cover the Houston metro area.
+You need a scanner capable of P25 decoding, such as the Uniden SDS100, SDS200, Whistler TRX-1, or TRX-2.
+Broadcastify also has feeds for the Houston metro area.

 Are Houston Fire Department communications encrypted?

-No. Houston Fire Department dispatch and operations remain fully accessible to the public.
-Fire and EMS calls can be monitored via scanner or online streaming services.
+No. Houston Fire Department dispatch and operations remain fully accessible.
+Fire and EMS calls can be monitored via scanner or online streaming.

 Where can I find Houston scanner frequencies?

-The most accurate frequency information is available on RadioReference.com under the Harris County, Texas section.
-Houston uses a large P25 trunked system that covers HPD, HFD, Harris County Sheriff, and many surrounding agencies.
+RadioReference.com has current frequency information under the Harris County, Texas section.
+Houston uses a large P25 trunked system covering HPD, HFD, Harris County Sheriff, and many surrounding agencies.

 Can I listen to Houston police online for free?